jessfraz/blog/content/post/runc-containers-on-the-desktop.md

 *Why the switch?* you ask... well let me explain.

-So our fellow Docker maintainer and pal [Phil Estes](https://twitter.com/estesp) made an awesome patch to add user namespaces to Docker.
+Our fellow Docker maintainer and pal [Phil Estes](https://twitter.com/estesp) made an awesome patch to add user namespaces to Docker.

-Now me, being the completely insane containerizer that I am, desperately wanted to run all my crazy sound/video device mounting containers in a user namespace.
+Now me, being the completely insane containerizer that I am, desperately wanted to run all my crazy sound/video device mounting containers in user namespaces.

-Well the way this could work is by having custom `gid_map`s for the `audio` and `video` groups to map to the host groups so we would have permission to access these devices in the container.
-In layman's terms, I basically wanted to poke a teeny tiny hole in the user namespace to be able to have permission to use my sound and video devices.
+Well the way this could work is by having a custom `gid_map` for the `audio` and `video` groups to map to the host groups so we can have permission to access these devices in the container.
+In layman's terms, I basically wanted to poke a teeny tiny map in the user namespace to be able to have permission to use my sound and video devices.

 Obviously this was not the design of the feature, but since `runc` exposes the